jsanz/carto_cli/README.md

  - `CARTO_USER`: you user name
  - `CARTO_ORG`: the name of your CARTO organization if you use the Open Source or an Enterprise account
  - `CARTO_API_KEY`: your API key to interact with CARTO Engine
- - `CARTO_API_URL`: if you don't use a carto.com account you need to put here the equivalent to the API end point.
-For a carto.com account it would be `http://user.carto.com/`
+ - `CARTO_API_URL`: if you don't use a `carto.com` account you need to put here the equivalent to the API end point.
+For a `carto.com` account it would be `http://user.carto.com/`
+ - `CARTO_CHECK_SSL`: if you are using your own server and don't have a proper certificate installed set this variable to `false`

 Setting up those variables will save you having to put them on any call to the command line applications, saving you a lot of Copy&Paste work.